 After the show, we wandered throughout the trails below and around the tree of life which are new exhibits since the last time we were at Disney World.
 As we were doing so, we saw a couple impromptu meet-and-greets with Tarzan and Flik going on.
 I was pretty surprised to see how… fleshy the Tarzan character was! lol.

-On our way to the Gorilla Falls trail (formerly known as the Pangani Trail), we stopped for a couple photos at the entrance to Africa in the same spot we’d taken some photos on our honeymoon.
-We also stopped at the bathroom and while I was waiting for Brady, I made friends with a 5 year old named Ryan from Pennsylvania.
+On our way to the Gorilla Falls Trail (formerly known as the Pangani Trail), we stopped for a couple photos at the entrance to Africa in the same spot we’d taken some photos on our honeymoon.
+While Brady stepped into the restroom, I made friends with a 5 year old named Ryan from Pennsylvania.
 He was waiting for his mom to finish changing his baby sister so we spent some time talking about all the buttons on my bag.
 He was entertained and the parents were appreciative so it made me pretty happy.

 Daddy gorilla – father of all the children in the same enclosure.

 Gorgeous pink flowers on the way out of the trail.